olekaspt/Lab05/README.md

 ## Lab Grading:
-1. 25% - Task 1 has been correctly implemented and meets all requirements (Unit Test Passes).
+1. 20% - Task 1 has been correctly implemented and meets all requirements
-1. 25% - Task 2 has been correctly implemented and meets all requirements (Unit Test Passes).
+1. 20% - Task 2 has been correctly implemented and meets all requirements
-1. 25% - Task 3 has been correctly implemented and meets all requirements.
+1. 20% - Task 3 has been correctly implemented and meets all requirements.
+1. 20% - Task 4 has been correctly implemented and meets all requirements.
-1. 25% - Code style, Participation Rubric, and Information requested in PDF If program fails to compile, 0% will be given for that Task.
+1. 20% - Task 5, Code style, Participation Rubric, and Information requested in PDF If program fails to compile, 0% will be given for that Task.